emmajsadams/personal-website/README.md

 Also within the \_\_tests\_\_ folder are tests for any sufficiently complicated Component

+TODO: Reenable docz. had to delay it to restart buidl

 ## Testing

 Each component that is complex enough is tested using react-testing-library and Jest. react-testing-library renders components and asserts desired outcomes without relying on implementation details or mocks.
 This results in robust tests that do not break when components are refactored.